 The IMAG History & Science Center is an incredible museum meets aquarium hands-on experience, that promises to entertain and even inspire creativity.
-Here, children and their adult companions enjoy diverse diversions like running through rainstorms, experiencing tropical storm force winds and reporting about it on the museum TV screen.
-The museum's exhibits also include the Dino Dig where kids look for real fossils, the Sporty Science Arena to test your physical skills and Tiny Town for kids under twelve.
+Here, children and their adult companions enjoy diverse diversions like running through rainstorms, experiencing tropical-storm-force winds and reporting about it on the museum TV screen.
+The museum's exhibits also include the Dino Dig where kids look for real fossils, the Sporty Science Arena to test their physical skills and Tiny Town for kids under twelve.
 Outside, you'll find the Fisheye Lagoon where you can feed sea creatures and learn about marine life.
 You can even feel some of the resident reptiles, mammals and fish in designated touch tanks and during programs.
 There is always something creative going on at the IMAG History & Science Center.

-Recommended for Things to Do with Kids because: One of the areas most comprehensive hands-on museums with touch tanks, TV weather sets, wind machines and more, to educate and entertain families.
+Recommended for Things to Do with Kids because: One of the area's most comprehensive hands-on museums with touch tanks, TV weather sets, wind machines and more, to educate and entertain families.

 Gina's expert tip: Parking is free.

-Gina's expert tip: Check the website for updates on special holiday and seasonal celebrations all year long
+Gina's expert tip: Check the website for updates on a special holiday and seasonal celebrations all year long

 There is so much water in the Fort Myers area but there is only one, true water park.
 Explore more than fourteen acres of water slides, pools and activities at Sun Splash Family Water Park.
-Kids go crazy for the adrenaline pumping speed slides and others that allow you to free fall through a five-and-a-half story drop.
+Kids go crazy for the adrenaline-pumping speed slides and others that allow you to free-fall through a five-and-a-half story drop.
 If that's too much excitement, grab a float and peacefully bob down the Main Stream River Ride.
 There is a Tot Spot for the little ones and plenty of chairs for mom and dad to stretch out in the sun.
 Food and concessions are available and lots of special deals are offered throughout the summer so be sure to check the events calendar online.
 The water park typically closes at the end of October through February but the site is still used for carnivals and food and music events.